-No person may compete who has pre-run through all or any part of the course, in or on any wheeled vehicle, except a competitor with a physical disability that impairs his/her ability to walk may, with the approval of the Chief Steward, use a wheelchair or similar aid traveling at normal walking speed to accomplish the requirements of Section 6.3.
+No person may compete who has pre-run through the course, as set for the event in or on any wheeled vehicle, except a competitor with a physical disability that impairs their ability to walk may, with the approval of the

+Chief Steward, use a wheelchair or similar aid traveling at normal walking speed to accomplish the requirements of Section 6.3.
 All event officials, whether competing in the event or not, must use caution to avoid individual conflict of interest situations during the event.